benashford/jresp/README.md

 ## Performance

-So how does it perform compared to existing Java Redis clients.
+So how does it perform compared to existing Java Redis clients?

 I have adapted some basic tests which were originally developed for Stefan Wille's [test for a Redis client in Crystal](https://www.stefanwille.com/2015/05/redis-clients-crystal-vs-ruby-vs-c-vs-go/).
 In my case I'm only interested in comparing against other Java clients, so I only test against [Jedis](https://github.com/xetorthio/jedis).

 DISCLAIMER: this test only measures what it tests, Jedis has more features which are obviously not tested here.